What is demand planning?

 Demand forecasting is an essential part of the demand planning process, but achieving 100 percent accuracy is not feasible, regardless of what methods are used.
 Many companies employ concurrent planning practices, which involves making and managing synchronized plans across time horizons, business processes and organizational boundaries at the same time.

-By combining proven demand forecasting techniques with concurrent planning, demand planners are able to plan, monitor and respond simultaneously and continuously so they are better prepared when changes arise.
+By combining proven demand forecasting techniques with concurrent planning, demand planners can plan, monitor and respond simultaneously and continuously so they are better prepared when changes arise.
 They can also provide insights in the development of contingency plans, including optimistic and pessimistic views of the forecast.
 Demand planners can run multiple what-if scenarios, which can determine optimal timing on new product introductions and evaluate impacts of different end-of-life dates, improving the accuracy of the plan.

 Supply chain segmentation